Many people who have been harmed by electroconvulsive therapy (ECT) want to make sure they can’t be forced to have it again in the future.

 - Mental health system and laws at play in these scenarios

-- Philosophical, ethical, legal issues of overriding PADs
+- Philosophical, ethical, and legal reasons for overriding PADs

 - Incentives for interested parties to override PADs